NashWellington/NNES/compatibility.md

 * Crashed on invalid opcode (only on one reset.
 Possibly due to randomized RAM values?)

 ## Metroid
-* Mapper 1 PRG-ROM 128K CHR-RAM 8K (should have PRG-RAM but I'm reading iNES headers wrong)
+* Mapper 1 PRG-ROM 128K CHR-RAM 8K
 * All sprites are invisible

 ## Mike Tyson's Punch-Out!!